tendermint/spec/spec/abci/abci.md

     | Name   | Type  | Description                        | Field Number |
     |--------|-------|------------------------------------|--------------|

-    Empty request meant to signal to the app it can write state transitions to state.
+    Empty request meant to signal to the app it should persist application state.
 * **Response**:

     | Name          | Type  | Description                                                            | Field Number |